kcjengr/qtpyvcp/README.md

 ### For production use (non development)
 `sudo apt-get install python-pyqt5`
 Additional dependencies may be needed depending on the particular VCP that is is being used.
-These may be listed in the docs for VCP.
-If not the error messages should clearly indicate what packages are missing, and in most cases will give the exact command for installing the package on Debian based systems.
+These should be listed in the docs for the particular VCP, but if not the error messages should clearly indicate what packages are missing, and in most cases will give the exact command for installing the package on Debian based systems.

 ### For QtPyVCP and VCP development
 `sudo apt-get install qttools5-dev-tools`